dan-kc/dotfiles/README.md

 Make sure you have Homebrew installed on your macOS system before running this command.

 Feel free to customize the `Brewfile` to include or exclude packages based on your requirements.

+### Yabai Installation

+One of the packages listed in the Brewfile is yabai, a tiling window manager.
+However, yabai requires additional installation steps.
+To install yabai from the HEAD, please follow the instructions in the [this guide](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(from-HEAD)).

+Make sure to complete the installation steps mentioned in the guide to set up yabai correctly.

 ## Contributing